laravel/docs/artisan.md

 <a name="events"></a>
 ## Events

-Artisan dispatches three events when running commands: `Illuminate\Console\Events\ArtisanStarting`, `Illuminate\Console\Events\CommandStarting` and `Illuminate\Console\Events\CommandFinished`.
+Artisan dispatches three events when running commands: `Illuminate\Console\Events\ArtisanStarting`, `Illuminate\Console\Events\CommandStarting`, and `Illuminate\Console\Events\CommandFinished`.
 The `ArtisanStarting` event is dispatched immediately when Artisan starts running.
-Next, the `CommandStarting` event is dispatched right before a command runs.
+Next, the `CommandStarting` event is dispatched immediately before a command runs.
 Finally, the `CommandFinished` event is dispatched once a command finishes executing.